-Pushing your app to Heroku as a ‘production’ environment is a good way to show your work to other people, and for you to ensure that others can install it as you envisage.
+Pushing your app to a cloud provider as a ‘production’ environment is a good way to show your work to other people, and for you to ensure that others can install it as you envisage.
 Whether you’re deploying a Flask or Django application some steps are the same.
-You can find more details on Heroku on flask and Django deployments.

 Heroku is an easy to use deployment environment that runs on top of Amazon Web Services.

 You should deploy your app as soon as possible, even if it’s only ‘hello world’ at the start.
-By doing this early, there are fewer moving parts for you to worry about, and you can resolve any issues now, in case it takes you longer than expected.
+By doing this early, there are fewer moving parts for you to worry about, and you can resolve any issues now.
+As a rule it always takes you longer than expected to deploy the first time for an app.

 We’ll go through a simple application with an SQLite database as this is the easier version.
 Later, we’ll discuss how to deploy to a different database.
 SQLite is file based, so slow, and has other limitations, so is not ideal for production, but is fine for prototyping ideas as you start your application.
 You can move to Postgresql later.